-As of January 31, 2020, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$1.0 billion outstanding at any time.
+As of February 1, 2019, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$1.0 billion outstanding at any time.
 The CP Notes have maturities of up to 364 days from the date of issue and rank equal in right of payment with all of the Company's other unsecured and unsubordinated indebtedness.
 The Company intends to maintain available commitments under the Revolving Facility in an amount at least equal to the amount of CP Notes outstanding at any time.
-As of January 31, 2020, the Company's consolidated balance sheet reflected outstanding CP notes of \$425.2 million, which were classified as long-term obligations due to the Company's intent and ability to refinance these obligations as long-term debt.
-An additional \$181.0 million of outstanding CP Notes were held by a wholly-owned subsidiary of the Company and are therefore not reflected on the consolidated balance sheet.
-As of January 31, 2020, the outstanding CP Notes had a weighted average borrowing rate of 1.7%.
+As of February 1, 2019, the Company's consolidated balance sheet reflected outstanding CP notes of \$366.9 million, which were classified as long-term obligations due to the Company's intent and ability to refinance these obligations as long-term debt.
+An additional \$186.0 million of outstanding CP Notes were held by a wholly-owned subsidiary of the Company and are therefore not reflected on the consolidated balance sheet.
+As of February 1, 2019, the outstanding CP Notes had a weighted average borrowing rate of 2.7%.

 On April 10, 2018, the Company issued \$500.0 million aggregate principal amount of 4.125% senior notes due 2028 (the "2028 Senior Notes"), net of discount of \$0.5 million, which are scheduled to mature on May 1, 2028.
-Interest on the 2028 Senior Notes is payable in cash on May 1 and November 1 of each year.
+Interest on the 2028 Senior Notes is payable in cash on May 1 and November 1 of each year, and the first interest payment commenced on November 1, 2018.
 The Company incurred \$4.4 million of debt issuance costs associated with the issuance of the 2028 Senior Notes.